drmatthews/slidecrop_pyqt/README.md

 determined threshold level (determined using the [Otsu method](https://en.wikipedia.org/wiki/Otsu%27s_method)) or by manually drawing areas on a low resolution version of the slide scanner image.
 Regions produced automatically are editable.

+This version does not rely on libtiff (the previous version used a hack in Pylibtiff to write tiled images) and uses TiffFile instead.
+When regions are > 4096 in any dimension the ome-tiff is written as a tiled image using numpy memmaps.